alan11ma/wine-audio-android/README.md

         cp /sdcard/winealsa.drv.so .
         chmod 644 winealsa.drv.so

 Add a command to lauch wine-audio in /proot.sh (It may be difficult to edit file on tablet.
-You can transfer proot.sh to host , edit it with unix text file freindly editor and transfer it back)
+You can transfer proot.sh to host , edit it with unix text file friendly editor and transfer it back)

 Add  "./wine-audio &" to /proot.sh right after these line: